Establishing Validity for Distance Functions and Internal Clustering Validity Indices in Correlation Space: Discussion

-From a methodological perspective, we evaluated 15 distance functions and four internal validity indices, sufficient to identify reliable validation methods for canonical pattern mapping and clustering quality assessment under various data conditions without claiming that these are the overall best methods.
-Furthermore, we have not established threshold points for maximum sparsity, or distribution parameters beyond which our recommended distance functions and internal indices would fail.
-Our findings are limited to the simulated conditions tested.
-Defining these performance thresholds would help practitioners assess whether their data quality is sufficient for reliable clustering validation.
+The CSTS benchmark dataset models specific perturbations that include specific distributions and sparsity levels \cite{degen2025csts}.
+Many perturbation types (e.g., temporal dependencies such as autocorrelation and trends) remain uninvestigated.
+We have not quantified threshold points for maximum sparsity or distribution parameters beyond which validity fails.
+Our findings are limited to the conditions tested.
+Defining such thresholds would help practitioners assess whether their data quality is sufficient for reliable correlation-based clustering validation.

-Key areas for future investigation include: (1) validation with real-world time series data containing known correlation structures as well as temporal dependencies, (2) evaluation of additional distance functions, validation methods, and clustering algorithms using our framework, (3) determination of performance threshold boundaries for various data quality factors, and (4) adaptation of our structure-based synthetic validation approach to other data types beyond correlation matrices, such as statistical, topological, or geometric structures.
-Our openly available and extensible validation and data generation code facilitates these future investigations, and the template we established can guide systematic validation across diverse unsupervised learning domains.
+Our empirical evaluation uses three variates ($\nVariates=3$), resulting in 27 possible patterns of which 23 satisfy positive semi-definiteness for correlation matrices.
+While the framework generalises mathematically to $\nVariates>3$, the number of canonical patterns grows exponentially as $3^{{\nVariates(\nVariates-1)}/{2}}$, making $\nVariates=4$ (729 possible patterns) computationally intractable for visualisation, interpretation, and memory requirements.
+Until tractable approaches for $\nVariates>3$ exist, practitioners should analyse correlation patterns using systematically varied triplets.

+Our study examines four indices and fifteen distance functions.
+Whilst sufficient to demonstrate that correlation patterns differ from euclidean point clouds, we cannot provide guidance for untested combinations.
+However, we have made the code and dataset available to allow practitioners to test further combinations as required.